-To assess the stability of the distance measures, we compute the coefficient of variation for each pair, which is evaluated as $CV(d(p_i))) = \sigma(d(p_i))/\mu(d(p_i)))$ with $\sigma$ and $\mu$ denoting standard deviation and the mean across 30 seeds, and $d$ is a placeholder for the distance measure used $(d_E \text{ or } d_g)$ .
-The coefficient of variation is a unitless measure of variability, where low values indicate less variability.
+To assess the stability of the distance measures, we compute the coefficient of variation for each pair as $\mathrm{CV}(m{pr}) = {}^{\sigma(m{pr})}/{}{\mu(m{pr})}$ with $\sigma$ and $\mu$ denoting standard deviation and the mean, respectively.
+This is a unitless measure of variability, where low values indicate less variability.
 We use this to compare the variability of Euclidean and geodesic distances.

-We consider two models and four datasets.
-First, a model that satisfies all our assumptions, and second, a model where we disregard the injectivity assumption.
+We consider two models and datasets.
+First, a smaller model that satisfies all our assumptions, and second a larger model where we disregard the injectivity assumption.
 To compute geodesics we parametrize them by a spline connecting two points in the latent space and minimize its energy.
 The discussion around Definition A.23 in Appendix A covers how this leads to a geodesic.
 It has been noted that taking decoder uncertainty into account is key to good performance (Arvanitidis et al., 2018; Hauberg, 2018) and we follow the ensemble-based approach from Syrota et al. (2024), implying that we train an ensemble of 8 decoders.
-Details on computing geodesics and experimental details are in Appendices C and D. The code to reproduce our results is available in the project repository GitHub.
+Details are in Appendix C and the code to reproduce our results is available at the project GitHub repository.

-MNIST and CIFAR10 with A1-A4 satisfied.
-We use $\mathcal{M}$ -flows (Brehmer & Cranmer, 2020) to construct a model with an injective decoder.
-We train this model on a 3-class subset of MNIST (Deng, 2012) with a 2D latent space for visualization purposes and full CIFAR10 (Krizhevsky et al.).
-An example of a geodesic curve from digit 7 to digit 0 from the test set is visualized in Fig. 5.
+MNIST with A1-A4 satisfied.
+We use $\mathcal{M}$ -flows (Brehmer & Cranmer, 2020) to construct a VAE with an injective decoder.
+For visualization, we train on a 3-class subset of MNIST with a 2D latent space.
+An example geodesic curve from digit 0 to 7 from the test set is shown in Fig. 4.
 The geodesic crosses class boundaries where they are well-explored by the model and offer little uncertainty.

-The left side of Fig. 7 shows a histograms of the coefficient of variation for the 100 point-pairs, where we see a narrower distribution with both a lower mean and spread for geodesic distances.
-We perform a one-sided Student's t-test for the null hypothesis that geodesic distances vary less than the Euclidean (Table 1) and find strong evidence for the hypothesis.
+The left panel of Fig. 6 shows a histogram of CV for the 100 point-pairs, where we see a narrower distribution with both a lower mean and spread for geodesic distances.
 This demonstrates that identifiability improves reliability.